-(c) First-time geothermal technician applicants must show proof of successful completion within the previous 5 years of International Ground Source Heat Pump Association training (IGSHPA) or IGSH-PA certified manufacturer's installer training program or other training approved by the ODOE Director.
-If IGSHPA or other certification is more than 5 years old, applicant must also complete two-hour relevant installer training, community college HVAC course, or other training approved by the Director within the previous year.
+(c) First-time geothermal technician applicants must show proof of successful completion of International Ground Source Heat Pump Association training (IGSHPA) or IGSHPA certified manufacturer's installer training program or other training approved by the ODOE Director.

-(d) Participate in ODOE tax-credit training and annual ODOE update telephone conference calls.
+(d) Solar and geothermal tax credit certified technicians must participate in ODOE tax-credit training and annual ODOE update telephone conference calls.

-(e) Assure owner has user manual for equipment/system.
+(e) Verify owner has user manual for equipment/system.

 (f) Provide the customer with a completed application and a copy of the final itemized dated invoice for the system that is marked "inspected and paid for."
-Assure owner has a written full warranty for the system that lasts no less than 12 months after the system is installed.
+Verify owner has a written full warranty for the system that lasts no less than 24 months after the system is installed.